Hardcore Heaven (1996): Reception

 Hardcore Heaven received mostly positive reviews from critics.
 Arnold Furious of Wrestling Recaps gave the event a score rating of 8 out of 10 by stating "What was one of the greatest hyped shows up to this point in ECW history really just didn’t live up to the hype.
 It was clear that ECW just wasn’t ready for PPV yet.
 The ability to build up the shows was there.
 This show was masterfully built up.
 You could tell with the build up to this show that ECW was aiming for PPV.
 The pieces were there for ECW, but with this show it was clear that they still had a bit of developing to do before they hit the big dance.
 Some of the undercard stuff on this show was total garbage.
 The Shane vs Mikey match quite possibly could have been the match of the night.
 The main event matches were decent.
 The Terry Gordy match was good.
 The Shoot fight was underwhelming but still wildly interesting considering the behind the scenes stuff behind it.
 Sabu vs Van Dam was a really good match too.
 All in all this show was pretty good and had a lot of great moments.
 Some of the undercard stuff keeps me from giving it anything higher than an 8, but I would still highly recommend this show if your interested or curious about ECW."

 Crazy Max staff considered it "Another awesome ECW Arena show here.
-Top to bottom great action", with "The shoot fight delivered in it’s short time but as a whole storyline was really good".
+Top to bottom great action", with "The shoot fight delivered in it’s[sic] short time but as a whole storyline was really good".
 They further added "New TV Champion in Jericho, Dreamer takes a SICK bump and Sabu and Van Dam have another really good match.
 A must see show!"

 Wrestling 20 Years Ago staff rated it 6.5 out of 10, with "The superb TV Title match is a must.
 The opener is a lot of fun.
 Despite all the issues detailed above, there is much to credit the main event.
 You also simply have to make time in your life for the brilliance of Stevie Richards.
 I wouldn't recommend Taz - Paul Varelans for anything other than morbid fascination however..."

 The Wrestling Revolution staff however gave negative reviews, stating "Overall, a very bad show from ECW.
 Too many short matches, ultra-long schmozzes, and non-match segments just dragging on for WAY too long."